 Outcome: Creating and enabling co-ownership of our farmer roles using the jobs-to-be-done framework.
-These farmer roles paired with our new understanding of our different subscriptions, application use (website & mobile app), and farm structures create our Farmer Building Blocks.
+These farmer roles paired with our new understanding of farm type, application use (website & mobile app), and subscription create our farmer building blocks.

 The Problem

-After completing several research projects, I realised that our personas didn't capture the full picture of the farmer, including their role, farm type, size, FarmIQ subscription pack, and any other factors that affect their decision-making.
+After completing several research projects, I realised our personas didn't capture the full picture of the farmers we interviewed, they lacked information about their role, farm type, size, FarmIQ subscription, and other factors that affect their decision-making.

-From this point on, when conducting our regular research the design team committed to asking all participants the same introduction questions to learn more about their farming role, a day in the life, goals, motivations, frustrations, device use, and our product value to themselves.
+From this point on, when conducting our regular research the design team committed to asking all participants the same introduction questions to learn more about their daily life on the farm, responsibilities, goals, motivations, frustrations, device use, and FIQ's value.
 After every user interview session, we created a farmer on a page, this helped us gather the necessary information to create a refined framework to help us understand our diverse customers more.

 We reviewed our current personas